Bicycle performance: Advantages of light wheels

 The mass of tires and rims must be accelerated linearly and rotationally.
 It can be shown that the effect of rim and tire mass of typical spoked wheels is effectively doubled.
 Reducing their mass is thus especially noticeable in the case of sprints and corner "jumps" in a criterium.

 Power required

-Heated debates over the relative importance of weight saving and optimization of tires and aerodynamics are common in cycling.
-By calculating the power requirements for moving a bike and rider, one can evaluate the relative energy costs of air resistance, rolling resistance, slope resistance and acceleration.

-There are well-known equations that give the power required to overcome the various resistances mainly as a function of speed:
+There are well-known equations that give the power required to overcome the various resistances mainly as a function of speed and operational parameters.

 Air drag

 The power $P_D$ needed to overcome air drag or resistance is: